black-zero358/auto_get_exam_results/README.md

-a Nonebot plugin to auto get test scores
+a Nonebot plugin to auto get exam results